j22shelton/bamazon/README.md

 Technology Used:

-This app is an Amazon-like storefront created with MySQL, Node.js, and javascript.
+This app is an Amazon style storefront created with MySQL, Node.js, and javascript.

 How it works: